authentik8/factor-modelling-presentation/presentation.md

   - This is likely to result in a dilution of average performance & thus average alpha across the industry.

 Alpha remains the most attractive source of returns, as it comes with no systematic risk & no correlation to other asset classes.
 However, investors should realise both __the scarcity of true alpha and the power of alternative beta__, the latter of which has a capacity a great deal larger than the former.

+# The Future of Hedge Fund Capacity

+Having established a rough breakdown of hedge fund return sources, we can now examine the question that lies at the centre of future hedge fund growth: that of capacity.

+Perform the following rough calculations:

+- The global market capitalisation of all public stocks & debt is approximately __$88 Trillion__.
+- Alpha generation is a zero-sum game (winners in the HF universe must be compensated by losses to equity & bond investors), and therefore there must be an average tolerance level accepted by investors before competitive or regulatory forces act to close the gap.
+The authors estimate this to be __0.25%__ p.a.
+- This gives a figure of __$220 Billion__ alpha available across the global equity & bond markets.
+- Assume that hedge funds can only participate in a portion of this alpha, __1/4__ say, with other professional investors such as prop trading operations, etc. taking the remainder.
+- This gives just __$55 Billion__ of alpha available to hedge funds, and assuming investors require average returns from managers of approximately __15%__ p.a., this implies an overall capacity for the industry of ___$366 Billion___, based on alpha alone.

+- Given that the total size of HF assets in the industry is closer to __3__ times this, clearly one must invoke an argument related to the alternative beta portion of hedge fund returns in order to produce a coherent explanation for the size of the hedge fund universe.
+Using the figure obtained earlier of __20%__ of HF returns resulting from alpha, with the remaining __80%__ originating in beta components, we instead arrive at a capacity of ___$1.8 Trillion___, approximately twice the industry size.

+Assuming attenuation of the alpha component continues, perhaps to __10%__, this capacity figure jumps to ___$3.7 Trillion___, assuming capacity of alternative beta is not limited at such levels.